cryptotechguru/EDENomicon/Projects/Bounties/README.md

 1. An estimate (from the table below) is provided by the Keymaster.
 1. The Gatekeeper and Keymaster SHOULD negotiate requirements and estimates until they come to a common understanding.
 1. The Treasurer is responsible for publishing a unique BTC address for each task.
+1. The Keymaster is responsible for delivering on the requirements.
+1. The Gatekeeper is responsible for testing deliverables against requirements and raising issues if any deltas are found.
+1. After the bounty is funded the requirements and/or estimate MAY only be updated if both the Gatekeeper and Keymaster approve the changes.
-1. The Treasurer MAY release the bounty to the KeyMaster only when the Gatekeeper marks the task as completed.
+1. The Treasurer SHOULD release the bounty to the KeyMaster only when the Gatekeeper marks the task as completed.

 ## Estimates